AGNI YOGA WEB TV

 Or a popular wisdom runs:

-Whether the world that you create yourself is sublime and great or low and mean, depends on the height and wideness of your consciousness: A man with a high level of consciousness will live in a beautiful world: Who is able to accept misery and death with equanimity, has already raised himself on a higher step.
-If you have learned to smile at them, you inhabit the highest possible sphere - namely a world where there reigns everlasting joy!
+Whether the world that you create yourself and in which you live is sublime and great or low and mean, depends solely on the height and width of your own consciousness: A man with a high level of consciousness always lives in a beautiful world:

-We will discuss in later Broadcastings in detail how you can create your own heaven - regardless of the circumstances.
+We will discuss in detail in later Broadcastings how you can create and constantly live in your own personal heaven, regardless of the outward circumstances.

 3. Consciousness creates Man